 Best cordless vacuums for cleaning pet hair

-In fact, our independent lab tests have found that only one in four cordless vacuums for pets have hair-sucking power worth shouting about.
+In fact, our independent lab tests have found that only one in four cordless vacuums for pets have fluff-sucking power worth shouting about.

-We’ve shortlisted the top five cordless vacuums that blew us away with their ability to whisk away pet hair in a flash - and not all of them are pet vacuums.
+We’ve shortlisted the top five cordless vacuums that blew us away with their ability to whisk away pet hair (and other dust and grime) in a flash - and not all of them are pet vacuums.

 Top five cordless vacuums for pet hair

 Do you really need a specialist vacuum for pets?

 When you’re shopping around, it’s easy to be drawn towards vacuums that have ‘pet’ or ‘animal’ in their names - and why wouldn’t you be?
 You want the right tool for the job.

 But our independent cordless vacuum cleaner tests have found that only opting for specialist pet vacs can lead you to miss out on some of the best vacuums for homes with pets.

 At the time of writing, 71% of the cordless vacuums on test that score five stars for pet hair cleaning in our tests are not specific 'Pet' vacuums, so don’t restrict yourself by thinking these are the only ones capable of sweeping up those pesky hairs.

 Many vacuum models are sold in a standard and pet version.
 The difference is usually just a mini turbo tool accessory.
 Pet vacs can cost around £50 more than the standard version, though prices jump around, so make sure to compare prices before you buy.
 You may end up landing one or two extra accessories with the pet version for the same price you’d pay for the standard vacuum.